Mergers and Acquisitions

 Third-party involvement during mergers and acquisitions means having access to an independent expert to act both as a mediator during negotiations and an advisor on strategic development.
 This party can also prove a valuable pillar of support for employees through the provision of expertise, education, and information.

 With THP Chartered Accountants, you can rely on an experienced team of mergers and acquisitions professionals who offer the advice you need to complete your merger or acquisition successfully.
-Our teams – based in Cheam, Chelmsford, London City, Saffron Walden, and Wanstead – will support you every step of the way, helping you to identify suitable businesses with whom to collaborate, to secure funding and to raise the required capital.
+Our teams – based in Cheam, Chelmsford, Saffron Walden, and Wanstead – will support you every step of the way, helping you to identify suitable businesses with whom to collaborate, to secure funding and to raise the required capital.

 Contact us today to discuss your requirements and we’ll be happy to provide the advice you need to support the growth of your business through a viable merger or acquisition.